slerman12/Help-me/7-Ongoing.md

 ### Begin second disproof:

-Define the set of "what is necessary for reinstatement of support, indicated to the student by the faculty, in writing, when support was withdrawn" as the variable $x$.
+Define the set of "what is necessary for reinstatement of support, indicated to the student by the faculty, in writing, when support is withdrawn" as the variable $x$.

 **Definition 1.** $x = \emptyset$.